skeeto/skeeto.github.com/_posts/2023-02-11-My-review-of-the-C-standard-library.markdown

 I hand-waved away a long list of vestigial wide character functions, but the above is pretty much all there is to the C standard library.
-The only things I miss when avoiding it altogether are the math functions, and occasionally `setjmp`/`longjmp`.
+The only things I miss when avoiding it altogether are the math functions, and [occasionally `setjmp`/`longjmp`][setjmp].
 Everything else I can do better myself, with little difficulty, starting from the platform layer.

 All of the C implementations I had in mind above are very old.
 They will rarely, if ever, *change*, just accrue.
 There isn't a lot of innovation